-How to Remove Sticker Residue From Glass
+How to Remove Sticker Residue From Any Surface

 There’s nothing more annoying than trying to peel off a sticker from glass and ending up with sticky fingers and a half-peeled sticker.
 Just submerge the glass in water in the sink, along with a cup of washing soda.
 Soak the glass for a few minutes and the residue will come right off.

 For other glass components like the back of a car or vase, simply take a cotton swab and soak it in rubbing alcohol, vegetable oil, or nail polish remover.
 Swipe the swab over the affected residual area and let it soak overnight.
 Wash the component off with lukewarm water the next day and voila!
 Scrape it off using a razor blade or just peel it off.

 It’s now sparkly clean and ready to use!
 Remember, if you’re removing residue off a window, don’t use anything sharp.
 Only use a cotton cloth to avoid scratches on your window!

 Don’t ruin your beautiful wooden table with lots of water trying to get rid of one pesky sticker.
 Just soak a cloth in white vinegar and place the cloth over the sticky area.
 Wait for 5-10 minutes and peel the sticker off the wood.
 It will smoothly peel off, leaving no residue behind.

 There’s another way.
 Dry the residue using a hairdryer on warm heat.
 This will melt the glue, allowing easier cleanup.
 Then soak a cotton swab in the oil and blot the residue.
 Wait for 20-30 minutes before cleaning up the area with a clean cloth and warm water as per usual.

 Because metal is a relatively tougher material to work with due to its sensitivity, there are two ways to remove residue.
 Because obviously, one isn’t enough.